Agamaj/Waveform-Gen/README.md

 # Waveform-Gen-Basic
+Task:
 Waveform Generator Generate multiple waveform types and integrate them into a complete generator.
 Each student implements one waveform while coordinating output selection and timing.

+What we want to make:
+Basic generator of sine, square and triangle wave, that will send signal through mono audio output.
+It will show current state (frequency, selected wave...) on seven-segment.
+You will navigate through different settings by     pressing button.

 # TODO:
   Klimt